Kludex/mangum/docs/adapter.md

 scope['aws.context']
 ```

-If you're using FastAPI it can be retrieved from the `scope` attribute of the request object.
+For example, if you're using FastAPI it can be retrieved from the `scope` attribute of the request object.

 ```python
 from fastapi import FastAPI